Well that's my holiday ruined!

 I'll never be able to download the tourist guide to Scunthorpe!

 UK gamers believer they're bumping into that country's mandatory ISP-level smut filters, courtesy of a filename that accidentally red-flags the purience-punting grumble-blockers.
-Courtesy of this Reddit thread, it seems that users trying to download upgrades to the game League of Legends are stalling when they reach files called …
+Courtesy of this Reddit thread, it seems that users trying to download upgrades to the game League of Legends are stalling when they reach files …

 I'll never be able to download the tourist guide to Scunthorpe!